INS Vikramaditya: The deal

-In April 2010, a scandal over the project emerged when it was announced that a senior Indian Navy officer had probably been blackmailed in order to influence the negotiations over the cost of Admiral Gorshkov to India.
+In April 2010, a scandal over the project emerged when it was announced that a senior Indian Navy officer had probably been blackmailed to influence the negotiations over the cost of Admiral Gorshkov to India.
 Commodore Sukhjinder Singh had been a senior figure supervising the refit of the carrier, working as the principal director for the project.
+"Photographs showing him in intimate situations with women" allegedly taken during his 3-year overseas service in Russia were mailed to Navy headquarters in a CD.
+Several photos were later leaked to the Indian press.
 He was discharged from service due to this incident.

 Remodeling

 The hull work was completed by 2008, and Vikramaditya was launched on 4 December 2008.
 Around 99% of the structural work and almost 50% of the cabling work had been completed by June 2010.
 Nearly all of the large equipment, including engines and diesel generators, was installed.
 A naval MiG-29K prototype aircraft was used to test the deck systems of Vikramaditya in 2010.

-All reconfiguration work was completed at Severodvinsk, Russia.
-However, it was delayed by three years due to an underestimation of the amount of cabling needed.
+All reconfiguration work was completed at Severodvinsk, Russia, but it was delayed by three years due to an underestimation of the amount of cabling needed.
 An expert-level discussion on technical and financial matters was held between India and Russia to resolve the issues.
 The MiG-29K entered operational service with India in February 2010.
 A compromise was finalised, and India was to pay an extra undisclosed amount.
 Russia was to install new systems instead of repairing the old ones.

-On 1 June 2010, The Times of India reported a naval officer saying: "With India earlier this year agreeing to the revised refit cost of $2.33 billion for Gorshkov after three years of bitter wrangling since the earlier agreement inked in January 2004 had earmarked only $974 million for it, Russia has appointed a high-level apex committee to oversee the work on the carrier".
+On 1 June 2010, The Times of India reported a naval officer saying: "With India earlier this year agreeing to the revised refit cost of $2.33 billion for Gorshkov after three years of bitter wrangling since the earlier agreement signed in January 2004 had earmarked only $974 million for it, Russia has appointed a high-level apex committee to oversee the work on the carrier".
 The ship was to go for harbour trials by early 2011 to ensure she could be handed over to India by around December 2012.
 Dock trials began on 1 March 2011.
 These trials focused on the main power generation units and the radio-electronic armament systems, manufactured in India.
 Indian Navy personnel began training on Vikramaditya in April 2011.
 On 19 April 2012, it was announced that all internal systems were functioning, and the ship was entirely self-contained.
 The ship's magnetic field and centre of gravity were measured before sea trials began.